Best travel eSIM for Uruguay in 2026

 Sources and retrieval dates

 Every factual claim about Uruguay's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 31 May 2026.

 - [1] Wikipedia, Telecommunications in Uruguay, retrieved 31 May 2026.
 Uruguay's mobile market is served by three operators: Antel (state-owned, market leader), Movistar and Claro; regulator named as URSEC, described as the equivalent of a national communications authority.